 The 2003 Stock and Incentive Plan (the "2003 Plan") provides that all awards automatically vest upon a "change in control."
 For equity grants under the 2012 Plan, vesting upon a "change in control" for Messrs.
-Foran, Lancaster, Hairford and Robinson mirrors the terms of their employment agreements.
-For Mr. Nicklin, for equity grants under the 2012 Plan, vesting occurs if within 12 months after a "change in control" Mr. Nicklin is terminated without "just cause" (as defined above) or terminates his employment with "good reason" (as defined above other than with respect to relocation).
+Foran, Hairford and Lancaster mirrors the terms of their employment agreements.
+For Mr. Nicklin, and for Mr. London with respect to equity grants made prior to March 2014, for equity grants under the 2012 Plan, vesting occurs if within 12 months after a "change in control" the Named Executive Officer is terminated without "just cause" (as defined above) or terminates his employment with "good reason" (as defined above other than with respect to relocation).
+For Mr. London, with respect to equity grants made in March 2014 or later under the 2012 Plan, vesting upon a "change in control" mirrors the terms of his employment agreement.